Azake02/31github/README.md

 # new leetcode is added-done

-# 12day added I'm gonna add a leetcode java file
+# 12day added I'm gonna add a leetcode java file, and learnt about apis today